indratanusaha/indratanusaha.github.io/_posts/2025-11-18-my-blog-post.md

 If we're feeding the youth meals of this low nutritional quality in the premier institutes of the country, after charging them lakhs of rupees for education & hostel combined, can we reasonably expect to produce strong individuals?

-**Need of structural reform**
+## Need of structural policy reform

-This is where structural reform is needed:
+This is where structural policy reform is needed:

 - Mandatory 25–30 g protein per meal in school & college hostels.
 Together, 3 meals would make it atleast 75 g protein, which is a good start.
     - Result: 5.9 million students living in hostels would become protein-sufficient.